klprateek/silencer/README.md

 Notifications and system sounds annoy you while you are using the phone.
 So you put the phone in vibration mode immediately.
 You also curse yourself when you miss a call or notification when the phone is away and is in silent mode because you forgot to turn it back to sound mode.
-Does it happen with you.
+Does it happen with you?
 It happens with me all the time!

 What the app does: